mennosmit-dev/mennosmit-dev/README.md

 Applied Machine Learning Engineer with a strong data science and quantitative modeling background.
 MSc Econometrics | Reinforcement Learning | MLOps

-I build end-to-end ML systems — from modeling and experimentation to automated pipelines and deployment.
+I build end-to-end ML systems, from modeling and experimentation to automated pipelines and deployment.

 ---